-7. A satellite is rotating around the earth at 27,359 kilometers per hour at an altitude of 242 km above the earth.
+7. A satellite is rotating around the earth at 27,934 kilometers per minute at an altitude of 242 km above the earth.
 If the radius of the earth is 6378 kilometers, find the angular velocity of the satellite.

-Important Topics of This Section Degree measure of angle
+Important Topics of This Section

+Degree measure of angle

-Radian measure of angle Conversion between degrees and radians Common angles in degrees and radians Coterminal angles Arclength Area of a sector Linear and angular velocity
+Radian measure of angle

+Conversion between degrees and radians

+Common angles in degrees and radians

+Coterminal angles

+Arclength

+Area of a sector

+Linear and angular velocity